Heatmaps

 Last updated

-Coverage: Shows signal strength from the loudest access point.
+Primary: Shows signal strength from the loudest access point.

-Secondary coverage: Shows signal strength from the second loudest access point, which helps ensure that there are always at least two access points above a certain signal strength threshold.
+Secondary: Shows signal strength from the second loudest access point, which helps ensure that there are always at least two access points above a certain signal strength threshold.
 Important for redundancy and smooth roaming performance.

-Tertiary coverage: Shows signal strength from the third loudest access point, which helps ensure that there are always at least three access points above a certain signal strength threshold.
+Tertiary: Shows signal strength from the third loudest access point, which helps ensure that there are always at least three access points above a certain signal strength threshold.
 Primary used for Wi-Fi-based real-time location services.

 SNR: The Signal-to-noise Ratio shows how much signal strength there is above the noise floor.